Dans-labs/everythingdata/README.md

 ```
 wget https://raw.githubusercontent.com/amberkakkar01/Titanic-Survival-Prediction/master/test.csv -O ./data/titanic.csv
 ```

-Add this prompt "titanic_answer' to the configuraiton file in config/prompts.ini:
+For example, if you are interested in how many Titanic passangers survived from the second class, just add this prompt "titanic_answer' to the configuration file in config/prompts.ini:

 ```
 titanic_answer:
 {